zzjun725/f1tenth_rl/README.md

 # Environment
-This is a RL algorithm test based on the [f1tenth_gym environment](https://github.com/f1tenth/f1tenth_gym).
+The environment used by this project is based on the [f1tenth environment](https://github.com/f1tenth/f1tenth_gym).

 Install the environment: inside this repo, run